-Results for the first and second quarters of the 2022/23 financial year are now available.
+Results for the first, second and third quarters of the 2022/23 financial year are now available.

 For each initiative these results show the actual spending for the year to date, alongside forecasts for the next three quarters.
 Spending is tracked against the baseline appropriation for each initiative and any material changes to that baseline are also indicated.

 Table overview of results - Reporting CERF (PDF 360 KB)